dzhong2/PLMIA/README.md

 # PLMIA

-This repository is for paper "Enhancing Link Membership Inference Attacks against Graph Neural Networks through Graph Poisoning", which is submitted to IJCAI 2025
+This repository is for the paper "Boosting Link Privacy Attacks on GNNs through Graph Poisoning".

 ## Run proposed attack
 ### attack feature generation